BigDaddyTarpon/Steve-s-BEend-NC-News-project/README.md

 # Steve's BEnd Northcoders News Project

 # Northcoders News API Back End Project - introduction.
 This API is the back end project which is intended to work with the front end project to collectively produce a complete and functioning whole.
-It is designed to allow access to data programmatically.
+It is designed to allow access to data programmatically as part of the whole, while offering stand alone access via specific endpoints.
 The back end project is built using javascript with express to access a PSQL database.
 Testing through Jest and Supertest has been used for Test Driven Development throughout, and Github has been used in a style to mimic a real world development work flow; working, tested code for one ticket is used for a PR on its own branch while work continues in another branch.
 Feedback from mentors mimics the process in industry, and a review will lead to either changes or merging of the branch.
+The endpoints.json serves as documentation, and a description of available inputs is available in the app on; get/api

 The live version is hosted through the render service on this link; https://steves-nc-news-project.onrender.com

 # In order to make a local copy of the API.

-The minimum requirements are;
+The project is created using node V21.1.9 and PSQL V12.16;

 1. The first step is to clone the public repo from https://github.com/BigDaddyTarpon/Steve-s-BEend-NC-News-project